E-commerce

 Order tracking

-“Where is my order?”: connection to your logistics system or carrier to display a status without opening a ticket.
+“Where is my order?”: connect to your logistics provider or carrier to display a status without opening a ticket.

 Product recommendations

-“Gift idea under €50”, “compatible with model X?”: the bot clarifies the need and directs users to relevant sheets, relying on your AI recommendation and your business rules.
+“Gift idea under €50,” “compatible with model X?”: the bot clarifies the need and directs users to relevant sheets, relying on your AI recommendation and your business rules.

 Abandoned cart recovery

-Contextual message when returning to the site or reminder for help before checkout closes, while respecting marketing consent.
+Contextual message when returning to the site or a reminder for help before checkout closes, while respecting marketing consent.

 Feedback collection